 Membership The club welcomes all ability levels and age levels from absolute beginners to seasoned paddlers.
 The club currently has members interested in white water trips to Snowdonia and further afield, relaxing flat water paddles on the Severn and Wye, some sea kayaking and the occasional open boat trip.
 The club also runs weekly training sessions at the swimming pool or Edgbaston Reservoir.
 This is a good venue to meet club members and most importantly to arrange weekend paddling trips, non-members are always welcome.

 Interested?
 Please take a few minutes to browse this website as it holds the most up to date info on our club.
-Have a quick look at our forum which shows just how active we are (take a look at the trips we do).
+Have a quick look at our forum and our Facebook page which shows just how active we are (take a look at the trips we do).

 Our club is always looking to grow its membership and the reservoir always proves a popular opportunity for non-members to learn!
-If you wish to have a go please just turn up at 7pm and speak to the peron on the desk (no appointment is necessary).
-We charge a temporary membership of £5, there may also be an additional charge for hire of club equipment.
-Obviously there are huge benefits to joining the club because the reservoir sessions become totally free on the night.
+If you wish to have a go please just turn up at 18:30 by the rowing club on the reservoir and speak to one of the people by the concrete steps into the water (no appointment is necessary).
+The first session is free.
+Thereafter we charge a temporary membership of £5.50 and there is no additional charge to borrow club kayaks and paddles.

 Unfortunately we are only able to accept two separate visits on a temporary membership before joining the club would be required.
 This is not Birmingham Canoe Clubs rules, but is governed by the British Canoe Union and Canoe England.